-D.C. will temporarily ban indoor dining next week, Bowser says
+D.C. to ban indoor dining, close museums, restrict libraries to curbside

 But now, Bowser is prohibiting indoor dining completely — at least through the middle of next month.

-Chef Michael Rafidi opened his Middle Eastern restaurant, Albi, in the Navy Yard in February, just a month before the District closed restaurants and bars due to the pandemic.
+Chef Michael Rafidi opened his Middle Eastern restaurant, Albi, in Navy Yard in February, just a month before the District closed restaurants and bars due to the pandemic.
 When he got wind on Friday that the city would shut down indoor dining, he turned off his reservation system for those who wanted to eat inside.

 Rafidi said he had hoped to serve at least 30 to 40 customer per day inside the restaurant over the winter holidays.
 Losing indoor dining altogether could impact his restaurant’s ability to operate, he said.